 Low levels of hydrochloric acid, aka stomach or gastric acid, is a serious condition known as hypochlorhydria.
 When stomach acid levels are low you can eat meat, eggs, seafood and other vitamin B12 foods, but get no benefit from the B12 in them.
 That’s because without enough stomach acid the B12 remains trapped in protein.

-Imagine, if you will, that the illustration shows all the lovely B12 from the delicious steak dinner you just had.
-And, you’ve lowered your stomach acid by taking an antacid, so you’re not having any indigestion.
+For example, imagine, if you will, that the stomach illustration shows all the lovely B12 from the delicious steak dinner you just ate.
+And, you’re not having any indigestion because you’ve lowered your stomach acid by taking an antacid.
 Things couldn’t be better!
-Except, the B12 is trapped inside the steak protein because vitamin B12, like magnesium, can’t be released from protein without gastric acid, also known as hydrochloric acid.
-What a shame to not get the health benefits of B12 from the steak you ate.
+Except, the B12 is trapped inside the steak protein because vitamin B12, like magnesium, can’t be released from protein without sufficient gastric acid, aka hydrochloric or stomach acid.
+What a shame to get no B12 health benefits from the steak you ate.

 Warning Signs of Hypochlorhydria

-Bloating, burping or flatulence can be signs of hypochlorhydria.
+Bloating, burping, and flatulence can be signs of hypochlorhydria.
 When you don’t have enough stomach acid your food doesn’t digest properly.
-Consequently you may find yourself with bloating, etc.
+Bloating, burping, and flatulence are signs of poor, incomplete digestion.

 Allergies can be a sign that undigested food particles are getting into your lower intestine.

 GERD, a condition where stomach acid rises into the esophagus, giving the impression there’s too much stomach acid, may actually be a sign of too little stomach acid.